liver-fluke

 Fertilized eggs of liver flukes are passed out together with faeces.
 During favourable conditions, the eggs hatch into ciliated larvae called miracidia.
 Each miracidium swims in water and is attracted to water snail which is the secondary host.
 It enters the body of the snail during which it loses its cilia and changes to a SPOROCYST and produces asexually to give rise to new larvae called REDIAE.

 comes out of the SPOROCYST and goes to the digestive gland where it develops into a minute worm called CERCARIAE.
-The cercaria leaves the body of the snail and swim about in water until it finds a suitable host when animals come to drink dirty waters.
+The cercaria leaves the body of the snail and swims about in water until it finds a suitable host when animals come to drink dirty water.

 At times, the larvae may leave the host snail and encyst on vegetation.
-From there, they are ingested by grassing animals.
-The CERCARIAE penetrates the skin and tissues to enter the blood stream, and then to the liver tissue and finally to the bile duct where they firmly and finally settle down and develop into adult LIVER FLUKE
+From there, they are ingested by grass animals.
+The CERCARIAE penetrates the skin and tissues to enter the bloodstream, then to the liver tissue and finally to the bile duct where they firmly and finally settle down and develop into adult LIVER FLUKE

 HERE IS A DIAGRAM OF THE LIFE CYCLE OF LIVER FLUKE

-What are the economic importance of LIVER FLUKE?
+What are the economic effects of LIVER FLUKE?

-The economic importance of liver fluke are as follows
+The economic importance of liver fluke is as follows

 1. Liver fluke causes a disease called BILHARZIA OR SCHISTOSOMIASIS.

-2. Liver fluke affects the digestion of food of animals
+2. Liver fluke affects the digestion of food in animals

 3. The excretory products of liver fluke have a poisoning effect on the sheep